The Beatles at Shea Stadium: Legacy

-The concert itself was a milestone in popular musical history as the first major stadium concert.
-The documentary was a highlight of the 1995 Beatles Anthology series, which featured extensive clips from the film.
+Although the Beatles had played stadium concerts previously, the Shea concert was a milestone in popular musical history as the first major stadium concert.

-Ringo Starr described the concert in The Beatles Anthology: "What I remember most about the concert was that we were so far away from the audience. ...
+In 1970, John Lennon recalled the show as a career highlight: "At Shea Stadium, I saw the top of the mountain."
+Ringo Starr described the concert in the 1995 documentary The Beatles Anthology, which featured extensive clips from the concert film: "What I remember most about the concert was that we were so far away from the audience. ...
 And screaming had become the thing to do. ...
 Everybody screamed.
 If you look at the footage, you can see how we reacted to the place.
 It was very big and very strange."

-In 1970, John Lennon recalled the show as a career highlight: "At Shea Stadium, I saw the top of the mountain."

-In 2008, Paul McCartney played the last concert at Shea Stadium with Billy Joel before the stadium was closed.
+In 2008, Paul McCartney played the last concert at Shea Stadium with Billy Joel before the stadium was closed and demolished.
 The concert was documented in the film The Last Play at Shea.

-In 2009, Paul McCartney played the song "I'm Down" as the first concert when the stadium was re-opened.
-The DVD Good Evening New York City intersperses the 2009 performance with the original footage.
+The following year, Paul McCartney played the song "I'm Down" at the inaugural concert for Citi Field, which replaced Shea.
+The DVD Good Evening New York City intersperses the 2009 performance with the original footage from 1965 concert.